swiftlang/swift/docs/classes.rst

 dynamic dispatch) by default.
 Overriding can be disabled with the "final" attribute.

-In a derived class, if you define a member with the same name as a member of its base class, the base class member is overridden by default.
-If the kind and type doesn't match (what exactly "match" means TBD), it's an error.
+In a derived class, if a member function or variable is defined with the same name and kind as a member of its base class, or a subscript operator is defined, it can override a member of the base class.
+The rules for resolving a set of derived class members with the same name against the set of base class members with that name are as follows:
-This implies that it's impossible to hide a base class member without explicit markings.
+  1. If there's a derived class member whose type and kind exactly match the base class member, the member overrides the that base class member.
+  2. If there's a subtyping relationship with a single base class member which is not overridden by any other member by rule 1, the method overrides that base class method.
+It's an error if there are multiple potential base class methods, or multiple methods which would override a single base class method.
+  3. If all the base class methods have been overridden by rules 1 and 2, the method introduces a new overload.
+  4. Otherwise, the member declaration is invalid.

+Defining a type with the same name as a base class member is not allowed.

+FIXME: Revisit "shadow" and "overload" attributes when we start looking at resiliency.

-This model requires two attributes to control it when the default isn't correct:
+..
+This model requires two attributes to control it when the default isn't
-"shadow" and "overload".  "overload" means that the member of the derived class is an overload of the base class member;
+   correct: "shadow" and "overload".
+A member with either of these attributes never overrides a base class method.  "overload" means that the member of the derived class is an overload of the base class member;
    all the members from the base class and the derived class are part of overload resolution.
 Each member which adds a new overload needs the "overload" attribute.  "shadow" means that the derived class is intentionally shadowing the base class name; the name from the base class is never found by name lookup on the derived class.
 If any member with a given name has the "shadow" attribute, every member with that name must have it.
 (Note that this means either none of the base class members with a given name are shadowed, or all of them are; more sophisticated models are possible, but this seems like a reasonable compromise in terms of complexity.)

 FIXME: is adding an override for a method from a base class allowed in a stable API?